jeremynoesen/MatrixDisplay/README.md

 ### Web Interface

 On the same network as the Raspberry Pi, open your browser to `http://yourpihostname.local:8080/ui`.
 From there, you can control the display output from a web interface.
+Note that this page does not automatically refresh; it only updates when you click something or manually refresh the page.

 <div align="center" ><img src="img/webinterface.png" alt="Example Web Interface" title="Example Web Interface" /></div>